-in December 2016, the Company participated in the capital increase of Transgene Tasly (Tianjin) BioPharmaceutical Co.
-Ltd. The transaction was performed half in cash (€2.47 million) and half in kind (€2.47 million) with the transfer of TG6002's rights in China to the joint venture.
+- in July 2018 Transgene sold its 50% stake in the Transgene Tasly (Tianjin) BioPharmaceutical Co.
+Ltd. joint venture together with the patent rights on TG1050 for Greater China for €41.4 million.
+As security, the company has received Tasly BioPharmaceuticals Co.
+Ltd. securities in the same amount, accounting for 2.53% of that company's capital; - in September 2018 the Company participated in the capital increase of ElsaLys Biotech SA by converting its €0.3 million current receivable into equity. - in December 2016, the Company participated in the capital increase of Transgene Tasly (Tianjin) BioPharmaceutical Co.
+Ltd. The transaction was performed half in cash (€2.47 million) and half in kind (€2.47 million) with the transfer of TG6002's rights in China.

-1.3.6 Foreseeable changes, future prospects and significant events after the reporting period
+1.3.6 Foreseeable changes, outlook and significant events after the balance sheet date